msateesh900/CountriesApp/README.md

 ### Implemented Techs

 1. Used Hooks and Functional Components
-2. Implemented test Cases using Jest (Jest is already setup in the project and ready to be executed through the command `yarn test`)
+2. Implemented test Cases using Jest (Jest is already setup in the project and ready to be executed through the command `npm test`)

 ### Functional Implementations